What is arsenic and where do you find it?

 How can arsenic affect my health?

 Inorganic arsenic can affect the skin, nervous system, respiratory system, kidneys, and gastrointestinal system.
 Organic arsenic is much less harmful than the inorganic form of arsenic, but may cause similar health effects at high levels.
+Most arsenic consumed in seafood is in low-toxicity organic compounds.

 Long-term ingestion of inorganic arsenic can cause darkening of the skin and the appearance of small corns or warts on the palms, soles, and torso.
-Drinking water contaminated with high levels of arsenic has been associated with increased risk of skin, lung, bladder, and kidney cancer.
+Drinking water contaminated with high levels of inorganic arsenic has been associated with increased risk of skin, lung, bladder, and kidney cancer.

 Can arsenic affect my unborn child?